lifeinfo/proteomeExpert/help/otherTool.md

 # ProteomeExpert-Other tools

 ## Overview
 This module provides some optional tools which may be used in quantitative proteomics data analysis.
+Currently only peptide to protein function is available.
 <br />

 ## Procedure
-### Other tools: Peptide2Protein
 	1.Prepare the peptide matrix, where each row represents a peptide and each column represents a sample.
 	2.Log2 -transform the precursor intensities.
 	3.perform quantile normalization across all samples via the normalize.quantiles function from Bioconductor R library preprocessCore.